094459/newsletter-oss-projects/README.md

 **apeman**

 [apeman](https://aws-oss.beachgeek.co.uk/43n) is a new tool that helps security people to map and visualise AWS identity attack paths.
 The README provides detailed instructions on how to get up and running, but I also found the blog post, [ Project Apeman : A Comprehensive Guide To Graph-Based AWS Security Analysis](https://aws-oss.beachgeek.co.uk/43o) very helpful.(#203)

+**auth-pep-pdp**

+[auth-pep-pdp](https://aws-oss.beachgeek.co.uk/48s) is another solution from AWS Hero Jimmy Dahlqvist to add to the already great selection he shares in his repo.
+It provides code to help you implement PDP (Policy Decision Point) and a PEP (Policy Enforcement Point).
+We will build an simple API and use Amazon API Gateway and Lambda Authorizer as the PEP.
+It gets extra credit as its using Cedar for the policies.
+To help you get started with this project, you can check out the excellent README as well as the supporting blog post, [PEP and PDP for Secure Authorization with AVP ](https://aws-oss.beachgeek.co.uk/48r).(#207)

 **aws-lint-iam-policies**